Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/03-assembly.md

 ~~~
 {: .output}

-In this table we can see the input file, the format of the file, the type of sequence and other statistics.
-Yours may differ a little to ours as some steps of the process can introduce variation which can result in a slightly different assembly.
+This table shows the input file, the format of the file, the type of sequence and other statistics.
+The assembly process introduces small random variations in the assemly so your table will likely differ slightly.
+However, you should expect the numbers to be very similar.

 Using this table of statistics, answer the questions below.
 > ## Exercise X: Looking at basic statistics